 CDC Childhood Immunization Champion Award

-The CDC Childhood Immunization Champion Award is an annual award that recognizes outstanding work in the area of childhood immunization.
+The CDC Childhood Immunization Champion Award is an annual award that recognizes local immunization champions for their outstanding work in the area of childhood immunization.
 A CDC Immunization Champion will be selected from each of the 50 states and the District of Columbia.

 Champions can include coalition members, parents, health care professionals (e.g., physicians, nurses, physicians’ assistants, nurse practitioners, medical assistants, etc.), and other immunization leaders who meet the award criteria.
 State immunization program managers, state and federal government employees of health agencies, individuals who have been affiliated with and/or employed by pharmaceutical companies and those who have already received the award are not eligible to apply.